montagdude/weissinger/README.md

 If you use Linux, these are all likely available through your distribution's repositories.
 Alternatively, or if you use Windows, you can use a prepackaged Python suite such as Enthought Canopy, or Anaconda.

 To run, edit inputs.py as desired and double-click run_weissinger.py.
+(You may need to select Python as the application to run the filetype first).
 You can also run in a terminal window/command prompt as follows:
 ./run_weissinger.py (Linux, Mac OSX)
                  or
 python.exe run_weissinger.py (Windows)